lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

     /*
-    Simple gpiod example of toggling a LED connected to a gpio line from the BeagleBone Black Wireless and RelayCape.
+    Simple gpiod example of toggling a LED connected to a gpio line from the BeagleBone Black Wireless and Relay Cape.
     Exits with or without CTRL-C.
     */